Trams in Ljubljana: History

-After the second World War, the city tried to modernise the tram tracks and rolling stock, even though the tramway started to fall out of fashion with the locals.
-In 1951, a few trolleybuses began running on a brand new trolleybus line, it was the beginning of the end for the tramway.
-On the 20th of December 1958, the Ljubljana tramway made its last ever tram journey.
+After the second World War, many Yugoslav towns and cities with tram systems took out their systems, as they took up a lot of space in an era when it was needed for an increasing number of automobiles.
+In Ljubljana however, the city at first tried to modernise the tram tracks and rolling stock, even though the tramway started to fall out of fashion with the locals.
+In 1951, a few trolleybuses began running on a brand new trolleybus line.
+This was the beginning of the end for the tramway.
+On the 20th of December 1958, the Ljubljana tramway made its last ever journey.
 The tram's "funeral" was experienced by a sizeable crowd.

-The tram tracks were demolished very quickly and the remaining usable rolling stock was sold to the cities of Osijek and Subotica, where they served for a few more years.
+Soon after the last day of operation the tracks were dismantled and the remaining usabLe rolling stock was sold to the cities of Osijek and Subotica, where they served for a few more years.
 Not long after the tramway's closure, there were proposals to reinstate it, although they just remained on paper.

 Style of Operation

 The tramway operated according to two published timetables; a summer timetable, and a partially reduced winter timetable.
 According to the most recent timetable, the trams started running at 06:00 and finished at 22:00 however during the winter, they started and finished half an hour early at 05:30, and then at 21:30.
 The interval of trams on the network was around every fifteen minutes between 09:00 and 22:00 according to said timetables, however in reality, the trams operated at a five to seven minute interval.